beoran/governance/code-of-conduct.md

 [Rfc2119](https://www.ietf.org/rfc/rfc2119.txt)

-The goal is to set expectations of behavior and minimize drama while promoting a culture of productivity, fun, and appreciation.
+The goal is to set expectations of behavior and minimize drama while promoting a culture of productivity, fun, and appreciation in hopes of preventing a project from turning into a lifeless chore.

 These rules MUST NOT supersede laws within an individual's respective location.
 As such, all infractions of the law MUST be reported to the